storyblok/storyblok-translations/README.md

 1. Checkout this repository
 2. Copy one of the language JSONs already available (de.json, ...)
 3. Replace the right side of the JSON key/value with the translated version of the string on the left.
+4. In order for your added translation file to become active, it will need to be added in the `languages.json` file.
-4. Create a Pull Request: `[Translation] {Language} translation created`
+5. Create a Pull Request: `[Translation] {Language} translation created`
-5. Fill in our [Translation Swag Form](https://www.storyblok.com/fs/translation-swag) to get a Storyblok shirt!
+6. Fill in our [Translation Swag Form](https://www.storyblok.com/fs/translation-swag) to get a Storyblok shirt!

 ## Translation Progress